laivlys/portfolio/_projects/proj-1.md

 By using data on the reported heroin overdose cases in  past years, a geospatial risk model was trained to identify areas of high risk.
 In particular, the reported heroin overdose cases of 2020 were used to train the model as they coincided with the covid-19 pandemic, which was a period where drug abusers were especially vulnerabile to overdose due to the social isolation and increased financial stress.
 We also identified key risk factors that we used to predict for heroin overdose cases such as crime counts, demographic data, and distance to spatial clusters.

-{% include image.html url="" image="projects/proj-1/Model.png" action="This is the basemap that was produced using the geospatial risk model." %}
+{% include image.html url="" image="projects/proj-1/Model.png" %}
+This is the basemap created after running the geospatial risk model.

 With limited resources, the NARVEND dashboard is a unique and valuable resource for health officials to utilize to optimize allocation of these life-saving nasal sprays to areas with high predicted overdose risk but lacking accessibility, maximizing the number of lives that can be saved.